winitzki/CocoaJoin/README.md

 * Weak typing

 When the user defines a molecule name with some type such as `int`, the compiler will check that the name is used with values of the correct type.
-So, after defining `cjAsync(counter, int)` it will be an error to inject this molecule as `[counter put:@"x"]`.
-However, this error becomes merely a warning with the type `id` since this type is compatible with any other object type.
+So, after defining `cjAsync(counter, int)` it will be an error to inject this molecule as `counter(@"x")`.
+However, this error becomes merely a warning with the type `id` since that type is compatible with any other object type.

 * Thread safety